propsproject/props-protocol/docs/PropsProtocol.md

 ##### Claim AppPoints rewards

 Allow users to claim their AppPoints rewards from any given app token.
-The claimed AppPoints tokens will get transferred from the staking contract to the user's wallet.
+The claimed AppPoints tokens will get transferred from the AppPoints staking contract to the user's wallet.

 ```solidity
 function claimAppPointsRewards(address _app)